obi-ontology/obi-ontology.org/docs/data-properties.md

 - An entity's object property lacks a `has specified value` relation where one is expected.

-- For a value being described by a `categorical value specification` (CVS) class, if that value matches the CVS class's expressed  `specifies value of` target, then no choice has been made, and no information is carried.
+- For an instance value being described by a `categorical value specification` (CVS) class, if that value matches the CVS class's expressed  `specifies value of` target, then no choice has been made, and no information is carried.

 ## Suitable object properties